Which Of The Following Is A Limitation Of The Autoclave

 To maximize the effectiveness and safety of autoclave use, and to mitigate its limitations, consider these expert tips and best practices:

 4. Use Biological Indicators: Biological indicators (BIs) are the gold standard for verifying autoclave sterilization.
 These indicators contain spores of highly resistant microorganisms, such as Geobacillus stearothermophilus, and are used to challenge the autoclave cycle.
 After the cycle, the BI is incubated to check for any signs of microbial growth.
 If the BI shows no growth, it indicates that the autoclave effectively killed the microorganisms.
-Use BIs regularly, especially when sterilizing critical items, to ensure that the autoclave is functioning correctly.
+Use BIs regularly, especially when sterilizing critical items, to see to it that the autoclave is functioning correctly.

 By following these tips and expert advice, you can maximize the effectiveness of autoclave sterilization, minimize its limitations, and ensure the safety and integrity of your materials.